SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 <a name="fields"> **Fields** </a>

-In order to easily handle reports, different fields can be selected.
-For example if you select "Alarms" and "Events" you will filter the reports only to those two fields.
+In order to process reports, different fields can be selected.
+For example, if you select "Alarms" and "Events" you will filter the reports only to those two fields.
 Overall there are four fields that you can choose from.

 - Alarms
 - Events